What is data management?

 Accessing Organizational Data

-A significant aspect of a well-planned data management strategy involves knowing your organization’s data sources and where the business data resides.
-However, many companies experience trouble in the identification of critical data elements.
+A significant aspect of data management involves knowing your organization’s data sources and where the business data resides.
+However, many companies struggle in the identifying the most critical data elements.
 More than 42% of tech professionals surveyed face difficulty locating organizational data.

 The solution is first to determine the analytics and reporting objectives.
-Based on these objectives, design a comprehensive strategy for data collection, preparation, storage, and distribution.
+Based on these objectives, craft a comprehensive data management strategy to collect, prepare, store, and consume data efficiently.
 The goal should be to make organizational data accessible across the organization.
-Once a plan is formulated, the management should identify human and IT resources to execute the processes successfully.

 Rising Data Volumes